 Most patients will receive external beam radiation therapy, which treats cancer from outside of the body.
 Radiation beams are delivered by powerful, precise equipment in one of our hospitals or radiation therapy centers.
 Most patients need several treatments per week.
 The number of weeks depends on the type and stage of cancer.

-Scripps cancer specialists use several types of external beam radiation therapy:
+Scripps MD Anderson cancer specialists use several types of external beam radiation therapy:

 - Electron beams